44 Union Square: Landmark status and redevelopment

 Though preservationists had been advocating for the New York City Landmarks Preservation Commission (LPC) to designate 44 Union Square an official city landmark since the 1980s, the ILGWU had been indifferent toward landmark status.
 When Liberty Theatres bought the building, preservationists hoped that the company would be more receptive toward landmark status.
 However, the effort stalled for several years.
 The LPC designated it as a city landmark in October 2013, following public meetings held to gauge opinion for the designation, in which 17 people expressed support and no one expressed opposition.

 In the early 2010s, Liberty Theatres announced its plans to refurbish the Tammany Hall Building.
 As part of the renovation, a glass dome was to be added to the building, though these plans were denied by the LPC in 2014.
 The following year, a scaled-back version of the glass dome was approved by the commission.
 The New York Film Academy moved out in late 2015, and all existing tenants were evicted the next year.
 Prior to the 2016 reconstruction, the owners consulted and received approval from the New York City Lenape Center regarding use of the creation story imagery that inspired the dome design.
 The LPC had designated the north and west facades of the building, but not the south and east facades, which closely faced neighboring buildings, nor the interior.
 Salvaged brick from the south and east walls was used in the redevelopment.

 The $50 million project, designed by BKSK Architects, began in July 2016.
 The auditorium and other interior spaces were demolished to make way for retail and office space.
 The structure, renamed 44 Union Square, was originally slated to have been rebuilt by 2018.
 The landmarked facades were disconnected from the steel superstructure and temporary bracing was erected to provide support for the facades.
 The interior was then reconstructed with reinforced concrete walls and floors, and the facades were reattached to the concrete.
 By February 2019, the glass dome was under construction and the renovation was slated to be completed that year.
 The dome measures approximately 150 by 75 ft, and features more than 12,000 ft2 of glass.
 To get approval from the preservation commission, the dome was designed with classical proportions when observed from Union Square.
 The dome was structurally completed in July 2019, and the entire project was substantially completed by July 2020.
 Prospective tenant Slack Technologies, which was slated to take all the space in 2019, ultimately withdrew from the project in early 2020.

 The renovation of 44 Union Square was completed by October 2020.
 The project won an award for "excellence in safety" from the Engineering News-Record's New York City division.
 After the completion of work, two members of the center performed a traditional blessing on the building.
+A Petco pet-supply store opened in the building in June 2023.